 The Executive Board operates on a consensual model to provide advice to the Chief and Associate Chief Justices in relation to Court policy and operations that do not conflict with the authority of the Council of judges (the Council of judges is a body that exists in accordance with s.24 of the Court of Queen’s Bench Act and includes all Justices of the Court).

 The Executive Board is responsible for developing and monitoring Court policy and may refer issues to the appropriate Steering Committee.
 Where the issue is outside of the mandate of a steering committee, the Executive Board may strike an ad hoc committee.
 The Executive Board may create or disband steering committees as required.

 Steering committees are standing committees of the Court.
-Currently there are nine Steering Committees.
+Currently there are ten Steering Committees.
 The Steering Committees are standing committees that include in their membership Justices, Masters and members of the Judicial Staff.
 There is a maximum of six judges on each of the steering committees.

 The members of the steering committees are selected by the Chief Justice and Associate Chief Justice in accordance with identified skills required for membership.

 The term of appointment for steering committee members is three years, subject to renewal for one term and judges may only sit on one Steering Committee.